top of page

 What to Avoid: Common Tech Stack Pitfalls

-Neglecting automation in favor of legacy scanning and spreadsheets.
+• Neglecting Automation: Favoring legacy scanning and spreadsheets.

-Underestimating data integration needs and losing visibility across the process.
+• Underestimating Data Integration Needs: Losing visibility across the process.

 If your stack requires a weekly Excel export to know what’s happening, it’s time for a change.